 - To check what databases are connected issue the following SQL statement if the client allows statements to be made:

 show catalogs all

 - Only the primary database may have changes made to it.
 All databases connected after the primary are read-only connections.

-- Make sure you specify the full path for the databases when the databases are started via the AdminServer / Progress Explorer.
+- Make sure that the full path for the databases are specified when the databases are started via the AdminServer / Progress Explorer.

 - All databases need to be of the same codepage for this configuration to function.

 - All databases need to use the same collation for this configuration to function.

 - It is a requirement that the user name and the password used for the primary database must be the same for all database connections in a multi-db configuration.